 Fortunately, there are many natural solutions that can help you soothe your dog’s UTIs.
 And they can do it without destroying beneficial bacteria and creating resistance.

 Another common cause of blood in dog urine is poisoning.
 There are many different substances that can cause accidental poisoning in dogs.
-But the most common poison that causes urine in the blood is rodenticide.
+Antifreeze is a common one.
+But the most common poison that causes urine in the blood is rodenticide … meaning rat or mouse poison (2).

 Rodenticides work by preventing blood from clotting in mice, rats and other pests.
-Because the blood is unable to clot, the pests will hemorrhage (eventually bleeding to death).
-If your dog eats rodenticide, it will cause blood in his urine.
-This type of poisoning is an emergency.
+Because the poison stops blood clotting, the pests will hemorrhage and bleed to death.
+If your dog swallows rodenticide (or an animal that’s eaten it), it will cause blood in his urine.

 - Coughing (sometimes with blood)